valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 };
   ```

-`customDossierHeader` is the main object that holds all custom case header configurations.
+`customDossierHeader` is the main object that contains all custom case header configurations.
 The `customDossierHeader`
-contains a property for each case type that requires a custom header.
+has a property for each case type that requires a custom header.
 The key is the name of case definition and the
 value an array of `customDossierHeaderItem` elements.
 In the example above, a custom case header configuration for a
 case with the id `aansprakelijkstelling` is added.

 Each `customDossierHeaderItem` in `customDossierHeader` can have the following properties:

-- `labelTranslationKey`*: a key for the label translation, this refers to a translation key in the translation files.
+- **labelTranslationKey** (Optional) A key for the label translation.
+This refers to a translation key in the translation files.
-This can also be used to just show a text in the header without data from the document by leaving the `propertyPaths`
+This can also be used to show a static text in the header without data from the document by leaving the `propertyPaths`
 property empty.
+If left blank, no label will be shown.
-- `propertyPaths`*: an array of paths to the data from the document that you want to display, so this can also be
+- **propertyPaths** (Optional) An array of paths to the data from the document that is displayed.
+When this contains multiple items
-multiple items that are placed one after the other.
+they are placed one after the other.
-- `columnSize`*: the column size based on Bootstrap columns (col-1, col-2, col-3, ..., col-12).
-Bootstrap divides a row
+- **columnSize** (Optional) The column size based on Bootstrap columns (1-12).
+Bootstrap divides a row in 12 columns.
+If blocks are
-in 12 columns.
-If blocks are added after the first 12 columns, the blocks will be pushed to the next row.
-If no
+added after the first 12 columns, the blocks will be pushed to the next row.
+If no `columnSize` is specified, the
-`columnSize` is specified, the default size is 3.
+default size is 3.
-- `textSize`: the size of the text for this item (xs, sm, md, lg, xl).
+- **textSize** (Optional) The size of the text for this item (xs, sm, md, lg, xl).
 If no textSize is specified, the default size is
 md.
-- `noValueText`: the text that will be shown if the data is not yet available in the document.
+- **noValueText** (Optional) The text that will be shown if the data is not available in the document.
 If no `noValueText` is
 specified, the default value is '-'.
-- `customClass`: a string of classes to be applied to this item.
+- **customClass** (Optional) A string of classes to be applied to this item.
 This offers a lot of freedom in formatting the custom
 header items.
 All Bootstrap classes are available by default.
 Further customisation can be achieved by adding classes
 with corresponding styling in the implementation's style sheets.

-(* = this property can be added as the only property of a customDossierHeaderItem)